-Instead of always deleting those subscriptions emails you get every week but never read, start unsubscribing from them.
+Once you have worked your way through those emails, keep going to the subscriptions emails you get every week but never read.
 Every time they come into your inbox, take 30 seconds and hit unsubscribe.
 If you never read them, why keep receiving them?
-It seems like a pain in the moment, but will save you the time you spend deleting them.
+It seems like a pain at the moment but will save you the time in the long run.

-Alternatively, if they are newsletters you do eventually read, set up rules on your email so they are filtered into a ‘Read Later’ folder instead of clogging up your inbox.
+Alternatively, if they are newsletters you do eventually read, set up rules on your email to filter them into a ‘Read Later’ folder instead of clogging up your inbox.
 Your inbox is crazy enough, help yourself combat email fatigue.

 Clear out your Junk Mail folder

 Occasionally important emails get filtered into your Junk Mail folder.
-Go though this folder to look for legitimate emails, and delete the rest.
+Go through this folder to look for legitimate emails, and delete the rest.

 Treat your team

-If there is a specific co-worker that when above and beyond to help you, consider taking them out to lunch to say thank you.
+If there is a specific co-worker that when above and beyond to help you, consider sending them an IOU for lunch to say thank you, or order them in a meal from their favourite restaurant.
 They have gone out of their way to assist you while still doing all their own work.
-Show your appreciation for what they did.

 Keep track of your accomplishments for performance review